uikolas/b2c-api-react-example/README.md

 docker-compose up
 ```
 If you are working on Windows - do not forget to forward port 80 from docker machine to your hos

-## License

-The project is under proprietary license, please see the LICENSE file provided with the repository.